johnedstone/django-oidc-client-ex/README.md

 ### Purpose ###
-- Demonstrates using OpenID Connect Client with the python (django)
+- Demonstrates using OpenID Connect Client with python (django)
-- Code works on tradition webserver as well as Origin/Openshift (PaaS) below.
+- Code works on traditional webserver as well as Origin/Openshift (PaaS) below.

 ### Notes django-oidc ###
 - Currently using python 3.4 and django 1.9